 There are more than one hundred different species and subspecies of the maple tree.
 The maple tree is found in the Northern hemisphere and Asia.
 Asia has some of the most diverse forms of species of this tree.

-The maple tree also forms a spectacular red and yellow coloration during the autumn.
+The maple tree also has spectacular red and yellow coloration during the autumn.

-Oak trees are all in one survival kits; they can give you food, some wood for shelter and firewood, medicine and a lot more.
-There are over 600 species of oak trees across the globe, mostly in the cold climates and some warm tropical areas.
+Oak trees are all-in-one survival kits; they can give you food, some wood for shelter and firewood, medicine and a lot more.
+There are over 600 species of oak trees across the globe, mostly in cold climates and some warm tropical areas.

 Oak trees have the classic-looking acorn, which are the nut fruits of the oak tree.
 The acorn is a nut that is contained in a cupule, which is a cup-like structure.

 The oak tree can be used to produce medicinal liquid by either boiling the bark of the tree or bathing the acorn in warm water for an hour.
 This liquid can heal rashes, reduce inflammation, and heal other skin conditions.